 Company

 Establishment

 Employer or employer's representative who has handled the dispute in the workplace

 Position of the employer's representative within the company

 Telephone

 Email address

 Employee affected by the dispute

 Employee's job at the company

 Telephone

 Email address

-The employee was represented by the shop steward/chief shop steward during negotilations
+The employee was represented by the shop steward/chief shop steward during negotiations

 Telephone

 Email address

 Subject of the dispute

 Local negotiations on the dispute were held on20

-Negoliators
+Negotiators

 In regard to the dispute, the following have been contacted: Finnish Commerce Federation Service Union United PAM

 The parties have held local negotiations concerning the dispute.
 No consensus has been reached to resolve the dispute.
-For this reason, the decision has been taken to refer the matter to the lobour market examinations for pagatition.
+For this reason, the decision has been taken to refer the matter to the labour market organisations for negotiation.

-taken to refer the matter to the labour market organisations for negotiation.
 Jointly agreed course of events.
 The related documents are appended to this memorandum.